juanguren/Serverless_Apps/global_storage/README.md

 ---
 ## Special Modules:
-- Health check cron: A scheduler function running every 30 minutes.
+- Health check cron: A scheduler function running every 2 hours.
 Checks the status of the app.
-- Email Service (optional): If an error is identified on the network, an email may be sent as a "wake-up call". (current recipient: myself 😅)
+- Email Service (optional): If any error is identified on the network, an email may be sent as a "wake-up call". (current recipient: myself 😅)